Consumer medicine information

 Glucagon also reduces the movements of the smooth muscle in the digestive system and stimulates the production of insulin by the beta cells of the pancreas.

-• during medical investigations of the gastrointestinal tract to relax and slow down the movements of the stomach and bowel.
-This makes it easier for your doctor to investigate your digestive tract
+GlucaGen® HypoKit is also used during medical investigations of the gastrointestinal tract to relax and slow down the movements of the stomach and bowel.
+This makes it easier for your doctor to investigate your digestive tract.

-Do not use GlucaGen® HypoKit if you have:
+You should not use or be given GlucaGen® HypoKit if you have the following medical conditions:

 • phaeochromocytoma (a rare tumour of the adrenal gland that raises blood pressure)